mariapacana/date-automator/README.md

 User Stories

 Completed:
-- User can log in and log out
+* User can log in and log out
-- User password is encrypted with BCrypt
+* User password is encrypted with BCrypt
-- Users provide dates and times when they are available
+* Users provide dates and times when they are available
-- Dates and times are saved into the database
+* Dates and times are saved into the database
-- Users give information for crushes they want to date
+* Users give information for crushes they want to date
-- Crushes are saved into the database
+* Crushes are saved into the database

 Not Complete:
-- Twilio messages all crushes on behalf of Date Automator, asking if they would like to date [user] -- An 'exchange' is created, and this message is saved in the 'sent_text' attribute of the exchange
+* Twilio messages all crushes on behalf of Date Automator, asking if they would like to date [user]
+  * An 'exchange' is created, and this message is saved in the 'sent_text' attribute of the exchange
-- Twilio gets messages in response to 'Would you date [user]?'
+* Twilio gets messages in response to 'Would you date [user]?'
--- The previous 'exchange' is updated; now 'response_text' is modified with the crush's response -- If the crush is not interested, 'interested?' attribute is set to false, and they are never messaged again
+  * The previous 'exchange' is updated; now 'response_text' is modified with the crush's response
+  * If the crush is not interested, 'interested?' attribute is set to false, and they are never messaged again
-- Twilio messages all interested crushes with the first available date/time (loop until date is secured or we are out of date/times)
+* Twilio messages all interested crushes with the first available date/time (loop until date is secured or we are out of date/times)
--- A new exchange is created with the message as the 'sent_text'
+  * A new exchange is created with the message as the 'sent_text'
-- Twilio gets responses from crushes
+* Twilio gets responses from crushes
--- 'response_text' in the exchange is updated
+  * 'response_text' in the exchange is updated
--- Once a crush agrees on a time, 'date_scheduled?' attribute is updated and crush is not messaged again (for now) -- If a crush (1) picks a time that is no longer available, or (2) says no to a specific time, Twilio sends a nother message
+  * Once a crush agrees on a time, 'date_scheduled?' attribute is updated and crush is not messaged again (for now)
+  * If a crush (1) picks a time that is no longer available, or (2) says no to a specific time, Twilio sends another message

 Stretch:

-- User can select places where they would like to go on a date
+* User can select places where they would like to go on a date
-- There is more intelligent interaction with the crushes
+* There is more intelligent interaction with the crushes
-- User can connect to Google Calendar
+* User can connect to Google Calendar
-- User can look through Google Contacts
+* User can look through Google Contacts

 SCHEMA
 <?xml version="1.0" encoding="utf-8" ?>